-BoJ easing talk sends bond yields up
+Bond yields rise worldwide on BoJ easing talk, stocks slip

 The yield on Europe’s benchmark bond, the German 10-year Bund DE10Y=TT, hit a one-month high of 0.39 percent and U.S. 10-year Treasury yields US10YT=RR also hit their highest in a month at 2.90 percent.

 “It’s all that concern investors have about the move from global quantitative easing to global quantitative tightening.
-That fear gets stoked when you have reports such as this,” Psigma Investment Management’s head of investment strategy, Rory McPherson.
+That fear gets stoked when you have reports such as this,” Psigma Investment Management’s head of investment strategy, Rory McPherson, said.

 “The ECB meeting this week will be more in focus now that we’ve had this concern about Japan.”

-To view a graphic on Japanese bond yields jump to 6-month high, click: reut.rs/2LgVPjJ

-The dollar index .DXY meanwhile bounced back, up 0.1 percent from two-week lows hit after U.S. President Trump criticized the Federal Reserve’s tightening policy and accused the European Union and China of manipulating their currencies.
+The dollar index .DXY languished near the two-week low it hit after U.S. President Trump criticised the Federal Reserve’s tightening policy and accused the European Union and China of manipulating their currencies.

 “We see the latest news on trade policy as pointing to continued high risk of escalation between the U.S. and China, and a renewed focus of the Trump Administration on currency matters,” Goldman Sachs analysts said.